Dangerously cheesy? Cheetos pop-up restaurant opens in NYC

 Share via Email

-Ryan Matiyow (ma-tih-YOW'), a marketing manager for Frito-Lay, says the company noticed that Cheetos fans were posting their own recipes incorporating the crunchy treat on social media.
+Makers of the popular puffed cornmeal snack say the pop-up was the deliciously shrewd result of whimsy and marketing after executives noticed Cheetos fans posting their own recipes incorporating the crunchy treat on social media.

+"So we thought it was a great trend to try to capitalize on and bring to life an idea, a concept like this really that spoke to how you could use Cheetos in such a variety of different ways," said Ryan Matiyow, a marketing manager for Frito-Lay, a unit of PepsiCo.
+He said the 300 reservations available for the eatery's three nights sold out within six hours.

+Burrell, host of Food Network's "Worst Cooks in America" and other programs, showed off some of her dishes as her staff scrambled to prepare the food and set places in a dining room decorated with swaths of orange fabric and images of brand mascot Chester the Cheetah.

-Burrell's menu uses crumbled Cheetos in the breading on chicken Milanese and fried green tomatoes.
-Desserts feature the cinnamon sugar Cheetos product known as Sweetos.
+Crumbled Cheetos are part of the breading on chicken Milanese and fried green tomatoes.
+A garnished Cheetos beverage accompanies a grilled cheese, tomato and bacon sandwich that gets an extra crunch from Cheetos.
+Desserts feature the cinnamon sugar Cheetos variety known as Sweetos.

-Burrell says she worked hard to incorporate Cheetos into every dish and not just say, "Oh here's a dish with a sprinkle of Cheetos on top."